 I’ve been traveling since then, staying exclusively at spots where I can spend the night for free — Walmart parking lots for the most part.
 They have all welcomed me warmly when I ask at customer service if RVs are allowed to spend the night.
 It helps that I use a smartphone app to find Walmarts that do allow you to stay ahead of time, but I always confirm when I get there regardless.

-I have also stayed at places like Cabela’s — where not only do they allow you to stay, but they have a painted parking lot laid out just for RV overnight parking.
+I’ve also stayed at places like Cabela’s — where not only do they allow you to stay, but they have a painted parking lot laid out just for RV overnight parking!
 They also supply a dump station and fresh water at no charge.
-And the last one I stayed at even had dog kennels so you can leave your pet while shopping.
+And the last Cabela’s I stayed at even had dog kennels — so you can leave your pet while shopping.

-By the end of the month, I will be halfway across the country — where I plan a stay at an RV resort, complete with all the amenities, including cable TV, WiFi, and an on-site RV/car wash.
-The total cost of a month’s stay will be about $500.
+By the end of the month, I will be halfway across the country — where I plan to stay at an RV resort, complete with all the amenities, including cable TV, WiFi, and an on-site RV/car wash.
+The total cost of 1 month’s stay will be about $500.

-Many places between here and there are measurably cheaper, but this place is on the outskirts of a major metropolitan area, so it is expected that the prices are a little higher.
-I’ve priced RV resorts and RV parks around the country, and I find that is about middle of the stream cost-wise.
+Many places between here and there are measurably cheaper, but this place is on the outskirts of a major metropolitan area — so it’s expected that the prices are a little higher.
+I’ve priced RV resorts and RV parks around the country, and I find that $500/mo. is about middle of the stream cost-wise.

-It’s True, Almost Anyone Can Afford Fulltime Living In An RV!
+It’s True… Almost Anyone Can Afford Cheap RV Living Full Time!

 If you choose to spend the winter months in the southwest, the numbers crunch even more to your favor!
 You can park on BLM land for free, or stay in a Long Term Visitor Area for $180 for the entire winter season.

 When you compare $500 a month to the cost of home ownership, it’s an easy decision.
-Life on the road can be attainable for almost anyone with a modest income.
+I’ve proven that life on the road can be attainable for almost anyone with a modest income.